radicaldo/1Password/README.md

 # AWS CLI MFA Automation for WSLv2
 > This project started due to limitations of 1Password, WSL, and AWS CLI when requiring MFA.
-Currently 1Password CLI does not work with WSL and the 1Password App.
-This also avoids storing 1Password secrets in env variables.
-You can configure 1Passoword with MFA to work with Windows Hello Pin or biometrics.
+Currently 1Password CLI in WSL does not work with plugins due to WSL not having access to Windows Hello Authentication that is required for plugins in the 1Password App.
+This script avoids storing 1Password secrets in env variables and automates the process in the same way.

 # Highlight details
 - calls PowerShell from WSL to temporarily store the OTP MFA code in a variable.
+- Using PowerShell from WSL by passes the limitation and correctly prompts for a windows hello authetication to access the Secret Reference.
-  - This PS Session is transient and exits automatically to ensure that no secrets are stored permanently in env variables.
+- The PS Session is transient.
+It exits automatically when called by script and ensures no secrets are stored permanently in env variables.
 - stores 1pw MFA code in a Bash accessible variable that can be inserted into AWS CLI commands.
 - calls get-session token to retreive temporary credentials for aws cli sessions
-- stores the temporary AWS Session credentials in a credentials profile for AWS CLI to use.
+- stores the temporary AWS Session credentials in the AWS CLI credentials profile for AWS CLI to use.

 ## Resources